IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 ###2.
 Different between TWC API key and TWC cleaned historical API key
 	You will receive two API keys for using The Weather Company's extensions within SPSS.

-	The Gridded Historical extension requires a unique API key.
+	The Gridded Historical extension requires a single unique API key.
 	The remaining extensions for pulling TWCo weather data will use a separate unique API key.

 	Both API keys can be acquired through the email address listed above.

 ##Part 3, Trouble shoots
 ###1.
 What can I do when face "data and datamodel does not match"